This simple Salsa Verde is a delicious fresh salsa recipe made with tomatillos instead of tomatoes.

-I like a good tomato salsa like Pico de Gallo, but tomatoes are not the only fruit or vegetable that makes a fabulous salsa.
+I like a good tomato salsa like Pico de Gallo.
+But, tomatoes are not the only fruit or vegetable that makes a fabulous salsa.
+I love using everything from eggplant to zucchini.

 This recipe uses tomatillos, small tomato-like fruit with a papery husk covering them.
-While they can be eaten raw, roasting them brings out the sweetness and makes them softer.
+While they can be eaten raw, roasting them brings out the sweetness and makes them softer which is better for this recipe.

 This salsa is great with chips as an appetizer, or add some on top of your burritos, tacos, huevos rancheros or other favorite Mexican dishes.